weixinsoh/ProjectMaster/README.md

 #### Creating a Sprint

-1. **Add Button:** Click on the add button, it will linked to a page where you can fill in the details of sprint.
+1. **Add Button:** Click on the "+" button, it will link to a page where you can fill in the details of sprint.

 2. **Input Details:** You have to fill in all of the components for rendering sprint information.The attributes include sprint name, starting and ending date, and sprint status.

-3. **Done Button:** After filling in all of the details, click on the done button and the sprint will be added and displayed as a card in the scrumboard.
+3. **Done Button:** After filling in all of the details, click on the "Done" button and the sprint will be added and displayed as a card in the scrumboard.

 ### Editing a Sprint

-1. **Edit Button:** Click on the edit button, it will linked to a page where you can edit in the details of the sprint.
+1. **Edit Button:** Click on the edit button, it will link to a page where you can edit the details of the sprint.

 2. **Input Details:** You can change the details that is previously input in the sprint.

-3. **Done button:** Click on the done button, it will save the new detail of the sprint.
+3. *Done button:* Click on the done button, it will save the new details of the sprint.

 ### Deleting a Sprint